SciTools/cf-units/cf_units/_udunits2_parser/README.md

 The usual ``pytest cf_units`` includes these tests by default.
-They are typically very fast to execute, but significant slowdowns were experienced (x15 slowdown) when left-recursive rules were not carefully implemented, therefore please be consious of performance when modifying the grammar.
+They are typically very fast to execute, but significant slowdowns were experienced (x15 slowdown) when left-recursive rules were not carefully implemented, therefore please be conscious of performance when modifying the grammar.